 Egyptian Faience Triad Amulet

 An ancient Egyptian faience amulet in the form of a rectangular plaque decorated in high relief with the frontal figures of the Isis and Nephthys flanking Horus as a child, the Osirian Triad.
+Set in a modern gold pendant.

 The plaque depicts the Osirian triad: Isis (right) and Nephthys (left) flanking and holding the hands of Horus as a child, who is naked and wears the side-lock of youth.